Welcome Weekend Guidebook

 A majority of students at ONU are actively engaged in community service throughout the year, and service is a part of our DNA as a university.
 Get Connected ONU is your source for finding volunteer opportunities online.
 The website can be found here, and you can sign in with your existing ONU username and password.
 Once signed in, you can search for volunteer opportunities by zip code or key word, or you can sign up for ONU-only events that are featured on a regular basis.
 Track your service hours using this convenient online tool!
 Get Connected ONU is run by the Office of the Chaplain.
 Questions can be directed to: email@example.com

 Habitat for Humanity is an organization that is also related to the Chaplain’s Office.
-Each year during spring break, over 100 students, along with faculty and staff advisors, travel to multiple different locations around the country to build new homes with Habitat International.
+Each year during spring break, students, along with faculty and staff advisors, travel to multiple different locations around the country to build new homes with Habitat International.
 Our chapter also works closely with our local Habitat affiliate on whatever house-building project they are working on each year, as well as helping local residents who need minor home repairs or rehab work to be completed.

 Students residing on campus will receive a unit box number from the ONU Mail Center.
 Each student will receive (via ONU email) their unit box and combination approximately 2 weeks prior to the beginning of Fall Semester.
 Your unit box can also be found by logging into Self-Service Banner.
 Items cannot be sent to ONU prior to two weeks before the start of Fall Semester.